COVID-19 (coronavirus) FAQs

-|Who is being tested for Coronavirus?
+Who is being tested for Coronavirus?

-We follow the advice from the Public Health England regarding the testing of both our patients and staff.
+  We follow the advice from the UK Health Security Agency regarding the testing of both our patients and staff.

   Many of our patients are vulnerable and due to individual underlying health conditions, may have respiratory problems and/or difficulties controlling their body temperature.
 We know that these are also symptoms of COVID-19.

   If a patient has these symptoms, we will carefully assess the situation and test a patient if we feel that there is any possibility the symptoms might be a Coronavirus infection.
 In many cases the tests will be negative.
 In the event of a positive result, we will make swift and appropriate changes to clinical care and treatment.

   |What does testing involve?